JakeHukari/Sp3arParvus/README.md

 *   **[Any-Item-ESP](https://github.com/JakeHukari/Any-Item-ESP)**: Create visual markers for any item, folder, or instance group in your workspace to track spawns and replication.

 ### Developer Utilities
-*   **PlayerPage**: Comprehensive player management including whitelisting, blacklisting, and detailed property viewing/spectating for testing moderation and replication.
+*   **PlayerPage**: Comprehensive player management including prioritizing, whitelisting, blacklisting, and detailed property viewing/spectating for testing moderation and replication.
 *   **Item Panel**: Robust item explorer and property editor for backpack and character tools.
 *   **World Humanoid Editor**: Edit properties (WalkSpeed, JumpPower, Health, etc.) of any non-local Humanoid or NPC to test AI behavior and limits.
 *   **Br3ak3r (Collision Debugger)**: Isolate map geometry, remove physical obstacles, and disable collisions to analyze map structure and walk through walls.